tupui/batman/doc/tutorial.rst

 Refinement strategies
 .....................

 In this case, the error was fairly high using 50 snapshots.
-A computation with 40 snapshots using 10 refinement points have been compared to the initial sampling.
-To use this functionnality, the POD block has been changed in order to use a mean square strategy:
+A computation with 50 snapshots using 20 refinement points have been tried.
+To use this functionnality, the POD block has been changed in order to use a resampling strategy:

 .. code-block:: python

-     pod = {'tolerance' : 0.99,
+    "pod": {
-            'dim_max'   : 100,
+        "dim_max": 100,
-            'type'      : 'static',
-            'resample'  : 'loo_mse',
-            'strategy'  : (('MSE', 4),),
-            'quality'   : 0.8,
+        "quality": 0.8,
-            'server'    : None,
+        "tolerance": 0.99,
+        "strategy": [
+            ["MSE", 4]
+        ],
+        "resample": "loo_mse",
+        "server": null,
+        "type": "static"
     }

 The first block has to be modified also:

 .. code-block:: python

-    space = {'corners'     : ((1., 1.), (3.1415, 3.1415),),
-             'delta_space' : 0.01,
+    "space": {
+        "corners": [
+            [1.0, 1.0],
+            [3.1415, 3.1415]
+        ],
-             'size_max'    : 70,
+        "size_max": 70,
-             'provider'    : {'method' : 'halton',
-                              'size'   : 50,
+        "delta_space": 0.01,
+        "provider": {
+            "method": "halton",
+            "size": 50
         }
     }

-This block tells JPOD to compute a maximum of 10 resampling snapshots in case the quality has not reach 0.8.
+This block tells JPOD to compute a maximum of 20 resampling snapshots in case the quality has not reach 0.8.
 This ``loo_mse`` strategy uses the information of the model error provided by the gaussian process regression.
 This leads to an improvement in the error with :math:`Q_2 \sim 0.71`.

 .. figure:: fig/response_Michalewicz_model_2D_loo-mse.png